orbisat-oeiras/orbipacket.net/README.md

 [Orbipacket](https://github.com/orbisat-oeiras/orbipacket) is a communication protocol developed by OrbiSat Oeiras for communication with CanSat devices.
 This is an implementation of that protocol in C#.

 ## Nuget
+You can find this package on nuget at [Orbipacket](https://www.nuget.org/packages/OrbiPacket/).

 ## Installation
 To install the Orbipacket protocol, simply add the package to your .csproj with: